AdobeDocs/analytics.en/help/implement/vars/plugins/getpagename.md

 # Adobe plug-in: getPageName

-## Plugin Purpose

-### What does this plug-in do?

-The getPageName plug-in creates a value that can be inserted into the Adobe Analytics pageName variable and that is an easy-to-read, "friendly"-formatted version of the current URL

-### Why should I use this plug-in?

-You should use the getPageName plug-in if you don't set the Analytics pageName variable within your code and your website has a very easy-to-parse-through pathing structure

-### Why shouldn't I use this plug-in?

-You won't need to use the getPageName plug-in if you already set the Analytics pageName variable equal to values that are easy to understand by your digital marketers.
-The getPageName plug-in should be used as a "last resort" solution if you aren't able to provide data about how each page of your site should be named (dynamically or otherwise)

-## Prerequisites

-None

-## How to Deploy

-You may use one of the following three methods to deploy the getPageName plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.
+The `getPageName` plug-in creates an easy to read, friendly formatted version of the current URL.
+Adobe recommends using this plug-in if you want a `pageName` value that is easy to set and understand in reporting.
+This plug-in is unnecessary if you already have a naming structure for the `pageName` variable, such as through a data layer.
+It is best used when you don't have another solution to set the `pageName` variable.

 ## Install the plug-in using the Adobe Experience Platform Launch extension